|MapGazer – using icons|

 When a waypoint is drawn its shape (‘X’ or dot) can be changed using Settings → Waypoints style and the width of the lines or dot drawn is changed using Settings → Line widths.
 You can also use Map → Map transparencies to change the transparency of icons to let map details ‘show through’ icons, drawn ‘X’ or dot marks, and also any other marks.

-You can pick the icon for any waypoint by right-clicking on the waypoint and selecting Properties (for more details, see Mark properties).
+You can pick the icon for any waypoint by right-clicking on the waypoint and selecting Waypoint properties (for more details, see Mark properties).
 This lets you pick an icon and set its colour.
 That colour will also be used when the waypoint is drawn as an ‘X’ or dot.

 Also in the Properties dialog you can save an icon (perhaps after changing its colour), or clear it (in which case the waypoint will be shown as a simple ‘X’ or dot).